SharePoint and Box:

-SharePoint—most students will use SharePoint 365 for sharing files with faculty, program officers, and Thesis Processing.
-(Do not use SharePoint 365 if your proposal or thesis is export controlled, classified, or written for CHDS; see the other options below.)
+SharePoint—most students will use SharePoint.
+Students will receive their site URLs via email.
+Do not use SharePoint if your proposal or thesis is export controlled, classified, or written for CHDS; see the other options below.

 b. working with files: uploading, editing, working in a team